kahllenny/MMM-affluences/README.md

 # MMM-affluences

-Uses the [affluences API](https://support.affluences.com/portal/en/kb/articles/api-web-integration-and-customisation) to show the Occupancy rate of a place
+Uses the [affluences API](https://support.affluences.com/portal/en/kb/articles/api-web-integration-and-customisation) to show the occupancy rate of a place

 ![Example of MMM-Template](./example_1.png)